Unite leader Len McCluskey won a standing ovation from Labour conference yesterday after he vowed to “keep the Corbyn flag flying.”

-Moving a motion on building an industrial strategy, he said Labour could “transform” Britain by “using the power of the public purse to back British industry through procurement policy” and “putting the ‘public’ back into the economy generally, starting with the services we all rely on.”
+Moving a motion on building an industrial strategy, he said Labour could “transform” Britain by “using the power of the public purse to back British industry through procurement policy” and “putting the ‘public’ back into the economy generally, starting with the services we all rely on — water, energy, transport.”

-CWU leader Dave Ward said a commitment to investment should start with a “publicly owned post bank.
+CWU leader Dave Ward said a commitment to public investment and ownership should start with a “publicly owned post bank.